 Burnout gets described as a resource problem.
 The person has given too much and needs to replenish.
 Rest, reduce the load, improve the boundaries.
 Take the holiday.
 For some people, that’s accurate and it works.

-When sleep stops being restorative, I think we are usually looking at something other than fatigue.
+When sleep stops being restorative, the problem is often something other than fatigue.

-What I notice in many of these presentations is that the person has stopped playing.
-Not in any trivial sense, but in the deeper one: the capacity to be pulled toward something by curiosity or pleasure rather than duty.
-The ability to be absorbed in something that has no performance value.
-To feel moved, not managed.
-That particular kind of aliveness has gone quiet in them.
-And rest alone cannot bring it back, because rest is not the same as vitality.
+The person has stopped playing.
+Not in any trivial sense, but in the deeper one: the capacity to be pulled toward something by curiosity or pleasure rather than duty, to be absorbed in something that has no performance value, to feel moved rather than performed.
+That kind of aliveness has gone quiet.
+Rest alone cannot bring it back, because rest is not the same as vitality.

 There is an older way of thinking about what makes a life feel worth living.
 It names a particular force in the self: the drive toward contact, toward experience, toward desire in the broad sense.
-Not want in the narrow sense, but the wish to be curious, to create, to feel something that is actually felt rather than tracked.
-When that is absent for long enough, fatigue becomes almost beside the point.
+Not want in the narrow sense, but the wish to be curious, to create, to feel something actually felt rather than tracked.
+When that force is absent, fatigue becomes almost beside the point.
 The deeper problem is not that the body is tired.
-It’s that nothing feels worth returning to.
+It is that nothing feels worth returning to.

-In my work with clients, burnout in high-functioning people often traces not just to overwork but to a life that has become entirely load-bearing.
+Burnout in high-functioning people often traces not just to overwork but to a life that has become entirely load-bearing.
 Every hour justified.
 Every pleasure functional, chosen because it restores rather than because it pulls at them.
 Even the rest is deployed strategically.
 Play, in the real sense, is absent.
-And what is missing is precisely what the self most requires: not sleep, not fewer meetings, but genuine aliveness to experience.
+What is missing is precisely what the self most requires: not sleep, not fewer meetings, but genuine aliveness to experience.

 This is why the standard prescriptions often fall short.
 Reducing the workload helps with the symptom.
 It does not regenerate desire.
 A quieter schedule is not the same as a life that feels worth having.

-What I tend to find is that people who recover most fully, who come back to themselves rather than to a manageable version of the same life, are the ones who rediscover something they do for no good reason.
-Not as part of a recovery protocol, not as sanctioned self-care, simply because they notice themselves wanting to.
+People who recover most fully are the ones who rediscover something they do for no good reason.
+Not as part of a recovery protocol.
+Not as sanctioned self-care.
+Simply because they notice themselves wanting to.
 A walk that goes too long.
 A book read past midnight.
 Something revisited from before the work defined them.

 Play is not a minor supplement to a serious life.
 For some people, it is the main route back.